-Using CLASS as a quality improvement tool for GSRP teaching, teams help to focus, measure, and improve classroom interactions - a key factor proven to drive children's academic and life-long success.
+Using Classroom Assessment Scorning System (CLASS) as a quality improvement tool for GSRP teaching, teams help to focus, measure, and improve classroom interactions - a key factor proven to drive children's academic and life-long success.
 CLASS defines teaching quality through the lens of interactions, it also provides the ability to measure and improve the interactions that matter most for student outcomes.
-Each GSRP classroom had a CLASS completed with a single implementor across the MAISD to support fidelity implementation.
+Each GSRP had a CLASS completed with noncoached implementors across the MAISD to support fidelity implementation.
 This was a data gathering exercise that focused on providing feedback to further teacher's growth in their classroom competencies and best practices.
 CLASS is a 7-point scale.
+This was the first year of full implementation as we transitioned away from the PQAr tool.

-CLASS is a journey of continuous improvement that is data-driven and focused on what matters most for student outcomes, interactions.
+CLASS is a journey of continuous improvement that is data-driven and focused on what matters most for student outcomes and interactions.
 ECS coaches used the CLASS lens to support teaching teams within their own learning and development.
 Emotional Support scores were high and reflected the work being done to support teaching teams and classroom materials.
-Over \$90,000 was poured into classroom materials around social emotional and literacy learning tools for student use during this fiscal year.
+Over \$36,000 was poured into classroom materials around social emotional, and math learning tools for student use during this fiscal year.
 Data from TPOT, ICP, and CLASS were used to determine need by classroom.